Free Case Evaluation

-South Carolina Nursing Home Neglect Attorneys Committed To Fighting For Justice
+South Carolina Nursing Home Neglect Attorneys

 At McGowan, Hood, Felder & Phillips, LLC, nursing home neglect cases are among the most complicated cases that our attorneys in SC handle.
 What makes nursing home neglect cases so difficult is they often involve people who are already in need of care due to their age, physical well-being or emotional state.
 As a result, signs of neglect are sometimes dismissed as simply a matter of old age or declining health.